-After Outlook, Microsoft OneNote is the MVP of software applications.
-I don’t simply mean that it’s second to Outlook in usage (although it certainly is for me), by this I do mean that it’s the Most Valuable Platform.
-And without a doubt, I’d have to say it’s probably the most easily overlooked way to make significant improvements in how you organize yourself.
+For me, you'd see that after Outlook, Microsoft OneNote is my MVP of software applications.
+I don’t simply mean that it’s second to Outlook in terms of my usage (although it may very well be first).
+I actually mean that it’s literally my Most Valuable Platform.
+And without a doubt, I’d have to say it’s probably the most easily overlooked way to make significant improvements in how you organize yourself and your life.
 Dare I say life altering!

 So, what does OneNote do exactly?
 Just like the name implies it’s a digital notebook divided up into tabs and pages.
 Along with storing any sort of random thoughts, within the pages you can create bullet point lists and checkboxes as well as attach any type of document (ie: Word, Excel, etc.).

-Here are some basics to get you started:
+Here are 5 basic ways to leverage Microsoft OneNote to help get you started:

 1. Create a Notebook and Share it